Table of contents

 - Share your analysis with your whole team for your different retros and OKRs

-In Whaly, you can map your campaign logs with your CRM.
+In Whaly, you can map your campaign logs with your chosen CRM.

-So whether you want to reconcile data based on campaign names, dates, or emails, custom integrations always work.
+So whether you want to reconcile data based on campaign names, dates, or personal or professional emails, custom integrations always work.

 Once you have that, you can start digging deeper into channels and messaging.

-In short: we’ve improved our outreach campaign performance by following those 4 simple steps:
+In short: we’ve improved our outreach campaign performance by following these 4 simple steps:

 - Experiment with a low number of campaigns at first: two campaigns is a good way of comparing performance